Your Sugar Sits Untouched

-Your Sugar Sits Untouched is a partial re-release of Emilie Autumn's 2001 poetry book, Across the Sky & Other Poems.
+Your Sugar Sits Untouched is a partial re-release of American poet and singer-songwriter Emilie Autumn's 2001 poetry book, Across the Sky & Other Poems.
 In addition, it includes seven new poems and an audio CD of all of the book's 45 poems, spoken by Emilie Autumn and backed by her original music.
 A limited amount of 3000 copies were created for worldwide distribution, and is no longer in print.

 Track listing

 Disc one

 All poems written and performed by Emilie Autumn.